syl20bnr/spacemacs-elpa-mirror/gnu/debbugs-readme.txt

 It defines the command `M-x debbugs-gnu' for listing bugs, and the command `M-x debbugs-gnu-search' for bug searching.
-The command `M-x debbugs-gnu-usertags' shows existing user tags on bugs.
+The command `M-x debbugs-gnu-usertags' shows existing user tags on bugs, whilst the command `M-x debbugs-gnu-patches' lists bugs containing a patch.
 In order to show bugs with known numbers, `M-x debbugs-gnu-bugs' could be used.

-If you prefer the listing of bugs as TODO items of `org-mode', you could use the commands `M-x debbugs-org', `M-x debbugs-org-search' and `M-x debbugs-org-bugs' instead.
+If you prefer the listing of bugs as TODO items of `org-mode', you could use the commands `M-x debbugs-org', `M-x debbugs-org-search', `M-x debbugs-org-patches' and `M-x debbugs-org-bugs' instead.

 A minor mode `debbugs-browse-mode' let you browse URLs to the GNU Bug Tracker as well as bug identifiers prepared for `bug-reference-mode'.